forestryio/forestry.io/hugo/content/blog/up-and-running-with-hugo-part-2.md

 We'll do this using the Node package [_Husky_](https://www.npmjs.com/package/husky)_,_ which allows you to run tests and other commands based on [Git hooks](http://githooks.com/).

-In this case, we're going to use the `pre-push` hook, to run tests on our CSS and JS before pushing our changes to the remote repository.
+In this case, we're going to use the `pre-push` hook, to run tests on our CSS and JS, and confirm that our production build checks out before pushing our changes to the remote repository.

 To get started, run: